We investigate whether a dedicated bike for the colder season is a necessity or a luxury, and ask do you really need a winter bike?

 Put simply, a winter bike is a ‘second’ (or third or fourth…), relatively inexpensive bike that you literally ride in the winter (you didn’t see that coming, did you).

-Normally, though, it’s a bit more than that as it should be equipped for winter riding: mudguards, cheap/old wheels and wider tyres are all things that are regularly fitted by the winter bike user.
+Normally, though, it’s a bit more than that as it should be equipped for winter riding: disc brakes are becoming an almost must, and mudguards, cheap/old wheels and wider tyres are all things that are regularly fitted by the winter bike user.